 Seventy-five hours per semester are required for a total of 150 hours for admittance into the UMU ATP.
-Students who do not meet the required 75 hours per semester for a total of 150 hours WILL NOT be admitted into the Athletic Training Program.
-The scheduling of the pre-professional level I student will be directly supervised by the UMU Clinical Education Coordinator.
+The scheduling of the pre-professional level I student will be directly supervised by the Clinical Education Coordinator.
 The pre-professional level I student will work approximately six hours per week plus any game observation time.
-During the fall semester each pre-professional level I student will have to observe hours with fall sports, such as football, soccer, volleyball, cross-country/track, etc. Additional opportunities will be available with fall lacrosse, fall baseball, fall softball, basketball, wrestling, indoor track, swimming, and ATF/Rehab.
+During the fall semester each pre-professional level I student will have to observe hours with fall sports, such as football, soccer, volleyball, cross-country/track, etc. Additional opportunities will be available with fall lacrosse, fall baseball, fall softball, basketball, wrestling, indoor track, swimming, and Athletic Training Facility.
 The spring semester will consist of hours spent with basketball, outdoor track, baseball, softball, lacrosse, wrestling, and spring football.
 All students will observe hours with at least seven different sports teams during their pre-professional level I year.